tjhann/imageformats/README.md

 **Image loading and saving**
 - returned image data is always 8-bit (Y/YA/RGB/RGBA)
-- no image processing (plan is to keep this stuff out)
+- no image processing (this stuff will be kept out)
+- not optimal for 32-bit systems

 | Format | Decoder            | Encoder                           |
 | ---    | ---                | ---                               |